March 2022

 On the home screen, type in the word or phrase you are looking for in the ‘Search’ facility and press ‘Enter’.
 It will bring up a list of all the chapters where it appears.
 Click on the one you want.
 The word / phrase will remain highlighted in the chapter.

-Where chapters have the same titles in the ASC and TSSP contents, the TSSP chapters end with ‘(TSSP)’ to easily identify them when using Search.
+Where chapters have the same titles in the ASC and TSSP contents, the TSSP chapters end with ‘(TSSP)’ to easily identify them when using the search facility.

 If you want to search for specific text within a chapter or a pdf document, you can also press ‘Ctrl’ and ‘f’ together.
 A box will appear in the top right of your screen.
 Type in the word / phrase you want to find and press ‘Enter’.
 The number of times it appears in the chapter will be displayed next to your word.
 Use the up and down arrows next to it to find all the references.